typebytes/ngx-template-streams/README.md

 ### What if I use TypeScript's strict mode?

-If you are working with TypeScript's strict mode or have set strictPropertyInitialization to true in your tsconfig.json, you will experience an error using @ObservableEvent().
+If you are working with TypeScript's strict mode or have set `strictPropertyInitialization` to true in your `tsconfig.json`, you will experience an error using `@ObservableEvent()`.

 ```ts
 @ObservableEvent()